nandans-summer-camp/python-hello-world/README.md

 # Hello World in Python

 The goal of this exercise is to set up your computing environment and practice the workflow we will be using in our pre-course programming material.
-You will set up a Unix environment with git, Python, a text editor, and pytest, as well as practice using git in the Github Classroom workflow.
+You will set up a Unix environment with git, Python, a text editor, and pytest.

 ### Instructions